How To Care For Enamel Cast Iron Cookware

 Help!
 I have stuck on food.
 What do I do?

 To remove stuck-on food, firstly soak overnight with some warm soapy water.
 If it still won’t come off, pop the pan with a few cups of water onto the stovetop.
-Turn the heat on to a low heat and using a wooden spoon, gently try and remove the stubborn bits once the water gets hot.
+Turn the heat on to a low heat and, using a wooden spoon, gently try to remove the stubborn bits once the water gets hot.
 For best results, a gentle simmer should do it!

 What is “thermal shock” and why should we avoid it

-your cookware is heated on a high heat or there is a rapid change of temperature which causes the enamel to crack or chip.
+your cookware is heated on high heat, or there is a rapid change of temperature, which causes the enamel to crack or chip.
 In really severe cases, the enamel will pop off like a blister.
-Enameled cast iron pots and pans are for low to medium heat only.
+Enameled cast-iron pots and pans are for low to medium heat only.

 There are different types of enameled surfaces (for example, Le Creuset has two), which should both be treated differently to each other.
 For example…